Using relationships

 Include relations in your query¶

 Relations are not loaded eagerly by default.
-If you want your query to load your relations for you by default, you will have to name them in a include()
+If you want your query to load your relations for you, you will have to name them in an include()

 request.